yogeshhk/FAQChatbot/README.md

 * Deploy it on Heroku and give link from Yati.io with documentation and disclaimer
 *	Research: SIG IR: entity extraction, Answer selection is part of Information retrieval

-## License:
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or any later version.

 ## The way it works:
 * You supply FAQs in the form of csv (comma separated file) having Question-Answer-Class in each row (e.g. "What is GST rate for Toothpaste?,12,rate")
 * Questions are vectorized and kept ready for matching, along with the classifier model [X=vector(question), y=class]